Journey Essentials

 Having had significant experience with such, they anticipated inside an inscribed curse.

 When, however, they attempted to open it, a small corner crumbled.
-That endeavor they ceased.
+That try they ceased.

 Heritage Science published its report about the resulting photos.

 These startled much of the world.
-Allegedly inscribed there were proto-alphabetic letters pronouncing God’s Hebrew name–“Yahweh”, and the word “ARWR” meaning “cursed!”
+Allegedly, inscribed there were proto-alphabetic letters.
+These pronounced God’s Hebrew name–“Yahweh”, and the word “ARWR” meaning “cursed!”
 Furthermore, the words and provenance recalled a ceremony recorded in scripture.

 After the public release of the scans, eminent scholars disputed these claims.

 Recently, Heritage Science published another peer-reviewed essay about the tablet.
 In it, Mark S. Haughwout, a prominent Hebrew scholar, gives his views.
-He also largely summarized the qualms of other scholars.
+He also summarized the qualms of many others.

 In other words, Haughwout determined that there is nothing to see here!